 In July 2019, Idaho Power informed the commissions that the company needed to perform supplemental analysis related to the modeling approach used to develop the IRP.
-That additional analysis is expected to be submitted by Jan.
+The amended IRP was submitted Jan.
 31, 2020.

 The IRP describes the company’s projected need for additional electricity and the resources necessary to meet that need while balancing reliability, environmental responsibility, efficiency, risk and cost.

 Idaho Power enlists the assistance of its customers in developing the IRP through an advisory panel — the Integrated Resource Plan Advisory Council (IRPAC).

 The IRPAC consists of members of the environmental community, major industrial customers, irrigation representatives, state legislators, public utility commission representatives and other interested parties.